 Winter in South Africa

-South Africa experiences a hot tropical summer during the winter months.
-In the western part of the country, afternoon rain showers are frequent.
+The winter months in South Africa brings about hot, tropical weather throughout much of the country.
+In the western part of South Africa, afternoon rain showers are frequent.
 Cape Town is also quite windy at this time.
 Water temperatures are warm and ideal for swimming.

-What to Pack: During the summer months, pack clothes that are cool, lightweight and comfortable, as temperatures can be scorching.
+What to Pack: During these months, pack clothes that are cool, lightweight and comfortable, as temperatures can be scorching.
 Pack swimwear if you'll be visiting the beach.